 To qualify for a TIME CONCESSION

-Candidates who have been diagnosed with a reading disorder, by an appropriately qualified psychologist, may qualify for a time concession.
-In determining the amount of extra time approved, the recommendation in the psychologist’s report will be taken into account, but will not exceed 25 % of the prescribed examination time.
+Candidates who have been diagnosed with a reading disorder by an appropriately qualified psychologist may qualify for a time concession.
+In determining the amount of extra time approved, the recommendation in the psychologist’s report will be considered, but will not exceed 25% of the prescribed examination time.

 To qualify for a READER

-A reader is only provided in exceptional circumstances.
-The need for a reader needs to be well motivated.
+The need for a reader needs to be well motivated, as a reader is only allowed in exceptional circumstances.
 Only candidates who were granted the use of a reader in the National Senior Certificate examination will be considered.
 The documentation from the relevant examining authority, approving the use of a reader, needs to be submitted.

 Candidates with a Specific Learning Disability with impairment in reading, who qualify for a reader for the National Benchmark Tests, need to note that the universities to which they apply may not provide this accommodation.
 It is in the interest of candidates to enquire in advance what each university’s policy is regarding the provision of readers.

 To qualify for a SCRIBE

 The NBTs are multiple choice and it is therefore assumed that only an applicant with medical documentation e.g. a report from a neurologist, physiotherapist or occupational therapist, which states that he or she is unable to manipulate a pencil sufficiently well to make the required marks on the answer sheet, will qualify for a scribe.
 These students, although able to use a pencil, may be slowed in their use thereof.
 Such students may also qualify for extra time.

 The following categories of students may qualify for a scribe: students with hemiplegia and quadriplegia, students with injuries that significantly affect their fine motor control and those with a range of neurological conditions that impact on hand function.